Skip to content

 What's the difference between investing and trading?

-Investing typically involves buying shares with the intention of holding them for the long term, focusing on company fundamentals and growth potential.
+Investing typically involves buying shares and ETFs with the intention of holding them for the long term, focusing on company fundamentals and growth potential.
 Trading usually involves more frequent buying and selling to profit from short-term price movements, often using leveraged products like CFDs.

 Try these next